SizweMatenjwa100/TodoApp/README.md

 # TodoApp
 # 📝 To-Do App – Built with Flutter and Hive

-# 📝 To-Do App – Built with Flutter and Hive

 A simple and efficient To-Do List app built using **Flutter** for the user interface and **Hive** as the local database for fast, secure, and offline-first storage.

 ---